narakeet/text-to-speech-api-dart-example/README.md

 The example sends a request to generate audio from text and saves it to output.mp3 in the local directory.

 Note that Narakeet also has a text to speech API to generate long content, suitable for larger conversion tasks.
-See the [Long Content Text to Speech API Example](https://github.com/narakeet/text-to-speech-polling-api-php-example) for more information on how to use that API from PHP.

 ## Prerequisites